edgelesssys/docs.edgeless.systems/marblerun/content/deployment/on-prem.md

     If refreshing CRL fails, you can manually delete the `pckcache.db` database (default location `/opt/intel/sgx-dcap-pccs/pckcache.db`) and restart your PCCS.

-?> Currently, the [Marblerun Coordinator](https://github.com/orgs/edgelesssys/packages?repo_name=marblerun) and [EGo](https://github.com/orgs/edgelesssys/packages?repo_name=ego) docker images are configured to always use the public Azure PCCS.
+?> Currently, the [MarbleRun Coordinator](https://github.com/orgs/edgelesssys/packages?repo_name=marblerun) and [EGo](https://github.com/orgs/edgelesssys/packages?repo_name=ego) docker images are configured to always use the public Azure PCCS.
 In the future, we will make this configurable, so you can define your own PCCS for our images.

-## Deploy Marblerun
+## Deploy MarbleRun

 You have made sure your hardware supports SGX, updated all firmware, installed the SGX driver, and configured DCAP on all your machines and VMs?
 Great!
-Now it is time to install Marblerun and get going.
+Now it is time to install MarbleRun and get going.

-You can either follow our guide and [use Marblerun in standalone mode](content/deployment/standalone.md) .
+You can either follow our guide and [use MarbleRun in standalone mode](content/deployment/standalone.md) .

-Or you follow our instructions to [install Marblerun in your Kubernetes cluster](content/deployment/kubernetes.md).
+Or you follow our instructions to [install MarbleRun in your Kubernetes cluster](content/deployment/kubernetes.md).